MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelConnection Object

 The **ModelConnection** object will contain information for the new Model Connection Type introduced in Excel to interact with the integrated PPM.
-Table 12 lists the properties of the **ModelConnection** object.
+The following table lists the properties of the **ModelConnection** object.

- **Table 12.
-Properties of the ModelConnection object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|